How to Stop the Next Harvey Weinstein

 Don’t just look around Hollywood wondering who the next executive or star will be who gets arrested.
 Harvey Weinstein was not born in Southern California.
 The next Harvey Weinstein could be growing up in your neighborhood rooting for your closest major league baseball team.
 He could be arguing with friends who is better Iron Man or Batman.
 He could be just learning to walk and uttering his first words.

 We are the ones who teach boys about women.
 Will we teach that they’re equal and to respected as such or will we teach they’re sex objects that you learn to play with when you get to old to play with Legos.

 The sexual revolution proudly proclaimed freedom from puritanical “stupidity,” but with freedom from morality you get immorality.
 The #MeToo movement is like putting a stop sign at the end of a drag strip.
 You invite racers to come tearing down the speedway of sexual freedom and then shout stop when the racers lust is flaming 300 miles per hour.

 Let’s call for women to be seen as human beings and not just objects of lust.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!